 9. How Does the BOS Determine Whether the Applicant Concern Satisfies the Control and Management Requirements?
 10. How Does the BOS Determine Whether the Applicant Concern Satisfies the Control of Strategic Planning Requirements?
 11. How Does the BOS Determine Whether the Applicant Concern Satisfies the Control of Day-to-Day Management and Administration of Business Operations Requirements?
 12. How Does the BOS Determine If an Applicant Satisfies the Potential for Success Requirement?
-13. How Does the BOS Determine If the Applicant Concern and Its Principals Meet the Good Character and Other Eligibility Requirements?
-14. Are Businesses Owned by Indian Tribes, Alaska Native Corporations (ANCs), Native Hawaiian Organizations (NHOs), and Community Development Corporations (CDCs) Eligible for Participation in the 8(a) BD Program?
+13. How Does the BOS Determine If the Applicant Concern and Its Principals Meet the Good Character and Other Eligibility Requirements; to Include the Assistance From the Office of Personnel Security and Office of Inspector General 14.
+Are Businesses Owned by Indian Tribes, Alaska Native Corporations (ANCs), Native Hawaiian Organizations (NHOs), and Community Development Corporations (CDCs) Eligible for Participation in the 8(a) BD Program?
 105 15.
 Are There Special Eligibility Rules Apply to Concerns Owned by Indian Tribes, Alaska Native Corporations, Native Hawaiian Organizations, or Community Development Corporations?
 16. What Are the Special Eligibility Rules that Apply to Concerns Owned by Indian Tribes?
 17. What Are the Special Eligibility Rules that Apply to Concerns Owned by Alaska Native Corporations?
 18. What Are the Special Eligibility Rules that Apply to Concerns Owned by Native Hawaiian Organizations?
-19. What Are the Special Eligibility Rules that Apply to Concerns Owned by Community Development Corporations?
+19. What Are the Special Eligibility Rules that Apply to Concerns Owned by Community Development Corporations (Which Has Received Financial Assistance Under U.S. Department of Health and Human Services Under 42 U.S.C.
+9805, et seq)?
 20. In Determining Whether an Applicant Firm Is Eligible for Participation in the 8(a) BD Program, Does SBA Consider Changes to the Firm's Status That Occur During the Review Process?

-CF R 2E: APPLICATION PROCESSING - RECONSIDERATION AND APPEAL ROGRAM ELIGIBILITY DECISIONS127 1.
+ER 2E: APPLICATION PROCESSING - RECONSIDERATION AND APPE PROGRAM ELIGIBILITY DECISIONS AL 1.
 What Is Reconsideration?
-2. Who Is Responsible for Processing Requests for Reconsideration?
-127 3.
-How Long Does SBA Have to Review (Process) a Request for Reconsideration?
+126 2.
+Who Is Responsible for Processing Requests for Reconsideration?
+126 3.
+How Long Does SBA Have to Review (Process) a Request for Reconsideration 126 ?
 4. What Role Does the Chief of the CODS Play in the Reconsideration Process?
-5. What Happens After the Reviewing BOS Receives the Reconsideration Back From the Chief?
-6. When Is a Legal Review Required for a Reconsideration Request?
-128 7.
+5. What Happens After the Reviewing BOS Receives the Reconsideration Back Fr the Chief? om 6.
+When Is a Legal Review Required for a Reconsideration Request?
+127 7.
 What Is Needed for Legal Sufficiency Review?
-8. Who Is Responsible for Making the Final Determination as to Whether an Applicant Submitting a Reconsideration Request Is Eligible for Participation in the 8(a) BD Program?
-9. What Does the OCE Do After Receiving the AA/BD's Decision on Reconsideration?
+8. Who Is Responsible for Making the Final Determination as to Whether an Applicant Submitting a Reconsideration Request Is Eligible for Participation in 8(a) BD Program? the 9.
+What Does the OCE Do After Receiving the AA/BD's Decision on Reconsideration?
 10. Can an Applicant That Has Been Denied Admission to the 8(a) BD Program on Reconsideration Appeal That Decline Decision?
 11. Must an Applicant Request Reconsideration Before it Files an Appeal?
-131 12.
+130 12.
 How Long Does an Applicant Have to Appeal a Decline Decision?
-131 13.
-Can an Applicant Who Has Been Denied Admission to the 8(a) BD Program Resubmit Its Application?
-CF HAPTE] R 3: SERVICING THE PARTICIPANT132 1.
-What Happens after a Firm Is Approved for Participation in the 8(a) BD Program?
+130 13.
+Can an Applicant Who Has Been Denied Admission to the 8(a) BD Program Resubmit Its Application? СНАРТЕ ER 3: SERVICING THE PARTICIPANT 131 1.
+What Happens after a Firm Is Approved for Participation in the 8(a) BD Program n?
 2. What Assistance Does SBA Provide to Participants?
 3. What Are the BOS's Responsibilities in Servicing the Participant?
-132
+131 EFFECTIV YE DATE: September 23, 2016 Pa ge 8